orionw/al-folio/_posts/2024-05-20-reviewing.md

 A relatively service-friendly ratio might be something like 5 publications to one time reviewing/AC/SAC'ing (given that reviewers are typically asked to review five papers per conference and that it is the 85th percentile).

 On one hand, reviewing/AC/SAC'ing once per every 5 papers becomes difficult for very senior researchers, who publish lots of papers!
-On the other hand, our community needs senior reviewers/AC/SAC'ing along with the less experienced reviewers (especially for the AC's and SAC's), so researchers who publish many papers without reviewing as much leaves the community bereft of their wisdom and forcing more and more junior people to take on these roles.
+On the other hand, our community needs senior reviewers/AC/SAC'ing along with the less experienced reviewers (especially for the AC's and SAC's), so researchers who publish many papers without reviewing as much leaves the community bereft of their wisdom and forces more and more junior people to take on these roles.

 #### Statistics of Published and Reviewing Authors